 - When you are ready to cook the roast, remove it from the marinade and allow any excess marinade to drip off.
 Discard the remaining marinade.

-- Begin by bringing the picnic roast to room temperature.
+- Let the picnic roast come to room temperature on the counter for an hour.
 This allows for even cooking throughout the cut.

-- In a small bowl, combine the minced garlic, olive oil, paprika, brown sugar, salt, black pepper, and dried thyme to create a flavorful dry rub.
+- Make the spice rub: In a small bowl, combine the minced garlic, olive oil, paprika, brown sugar, salt, black pepper, and dried thyme to create a flavorful dry rub.

 - Rub the entire surface of the picnic roast with olive oil, ensuring it is well-coated.
 This will help seal in the moisture and enhance the flavor.